-There was a scramble, a few giggles, & then a look of upset on the face of the wet one.
-“You fucking cunt!” he yelled, shaking his hair & wringing out the hood of his jacket.
+There was a scramble, a few giggles, and then a look of upset on the face of the wet one.
+“You fucking cunt!” he yelled, shaking his hair and wringing out the hood of his jacket.

-Next came a slew of commiserations & apologies from the evildoer as they continued walking to their next class, but the fun & games were irreparably sullied by the strength of the C-word.
+Next came a slew of commiserations and apologies from the evildoer as they continued walking to their next class, but the fun and games were irreparably sullied by the strength of the C-word.